• Skip to primary navigation

 What is the Purpose of a Chief People Officer?

 Most Chief People Officer are always in charge of managing an organization’s people capital.
-They’re also in charge of a company’s HR function and will serve as the organization’s chief people strategy.
+They’re also in charge of a company’s HR function and will serve as its chief people strategy.

-Also, the CPO will be responsible for providing innovative and insightful solutions to major HR challenges, as well as advising other members of the executive team.
+Also, the CPO will be responsible for providing innovative and insightful solutions to major HR challenges and advising other executive team members.

-The position is considered the highest level of HR / People management and will need years of expertise, experience, and understanding.
+The position is considered the highest HR / People management level and will need years of expertise, experience, and understanding.

 Also Read: JC Penney Hiring Process | Job Application, Interviews, and Employment